exonum/exonum-doc/src/architecture/transactions.md

     in a response to a client’s request.
 To determine transaction status, you may poll the transaction status using [read requests](services.md#read-requests) defined in the corresponding service or the blockchain explorer.
-    If a transaction is valid (i.e., its `verify` returns `true`), it’s expected to be committed in a matter of seconds.
+    If a transaction is valid, it’s expected to be committed in a matter of seconds.

 ### 3. Verification